WillSewell/mysite2014/index.md

 <img width="200x" height="200px" style="float: right;" src="/images/me.png">

 Hello, I'm Will Sewell.
 I'm a software engineer with a focus on distributed systems and cloud infrastructure.
-For the past 6 years I've been working at [Pusher](https://pusher.com/) on their [Channels](https://pusher.com/channels) product.
+I currently work in the platform team at [Monzo](https://monzo.com/).
+Before that I spent 6 years working at [Pusher](https://pusher.com/) on their [Channels](https://pusher.com/channels) product.

 I'm enthusiastic about functional programming (Haskell in particular),